2kool2/accessible-tabs/readme.md

 There's an option to allow mouse hover to activate a tab by adding the class "hoverable" to the  tablist <code>ul</code>.
 Not sure it's such a good idea though.

 CodePen demo: <a href="https://codepen.io/2kool2/pen/Kzaddm">WCAG ARIA accessible tab navigation</a>

-Encapuslated with external configuration and instantiation: <a href="https://websemantics.uk/articles/accessible-modal-dialog-popup-iframe/demo/">Modal Dialog demo</a>.

 Mike Foskett @ <a href="https://websemantics.uk/">webSemantics</a>